YuriDolukhanyan/react-js-todo-web-app/README.md

 - **CRUD Operations** – Create, read, update, and delete todos.
 - **Single Edit Mode** – Only one TODO can be edited at a time.
 - **Conditional Delete** – Todos can only be deleted when marked as completed.
+Confirmation prompt on delete.
 - **Timestamps** – Each todo has `created` and `modified` timestamps.
 - **Tab Filters** – Switch between **All / Completed / Not Completed** tabs.
 - **Search Filter** – Filter todos by keyword using a search input.